Rucksack & Daysack Buying Guide

 Whether you’re going hiking, camping or travelling, choosing the right rucksack is absolutely essential.
-Picking the wrong one could result in your running out of space, not having the features you require or even being bad for your health.
+Picking the wrong one could result in your running out of space, not having the features you require or even being detrimental for your health.

 There’s actually a surprising amount to consider when buying a rucksack, so we’ve tried to make things a little easier for you with our in-depth guide, covering essentials such as how to fit a rucksack, what size to choose and what features you might need.